 To kick-off the event, GivingTuesday offered a volunteer opportunity at the local Gleaners Community Food Bank, followed by a tour of the facilities.
 Shortly after, the entire team congregated for a presentation hosted by the GivingTuesday team that began with a Land Acknowledgement of the Miami, Shawnee, Peoria, Potawatomi, Kickapoo, and Delaware peoples with a recommendation that attendees should visit the local Eiteljorg Museum of American Indians and Western Art.
 Attendees are also encouraged to engage with the tribal communities themselves, as well.

-Following the team’s supportive Land Acknowledgment, Celeste Flores Director of GivingTuesday’s United States + Canada Hub expanded upon the importance of making decisions, as an organization and individually, from a place of generosity.
+Following the team’s Land Acknowledgment, Celeste Flores Director of GivingTuesday’s United States + Canada Hub expanded upon the importance of making decisions, as an organization and individually, from a place of generosity.
 She expressed that organizations need to participate in generosity to not just survive but to actively thrive within the philanthropic sector.

 80% of people use Giving Tuesday as a day to try something new.